How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Phthalates, Hormone Disruption, and Hot Yoga Dangers

-There is a surprising danger to hot yoga class that most people don’t pay any attention to.
+There is a surprising danger to hot yoga classes that most people need to pay more attention to.
 It’s not the temperature, the extreme flexibility, or the heavy breathing- it’s the potential cancer-causing chemicals leaching out from yoga mats under high heat conditions.

-Many mats are advertised as “phthalate free”, but there’s still another caveat.
-They could be sneaking in another lesser known plasticizer that could be equally harmful.
+Many mats are advertised as “phthalate-free, ” but another caveat remains.
+They could be sneaking in another lesser-known plasticizer that could be equally harmful.

-Bottom line: Avoid synthetic materials (PVC, TPE, synthetic rubber, etc.) that are most commonly laced with phthalates.
+Bottom line: Avoid synthetic materials (PVC, TPE, synthetic rubber, etc.) most commonly laced with phthalates.
 Pay attention to greenwashing.
-Phthalate-free a better option, but doesn’t necessarily mean the brand is safe.
+Phthalate-free is a better option, but it doesn’t necessarily mean the brand is safe.
 And if you practice hot yoga or Bikram, be extra aware of what’s in your yoga mat.

 Polyester is Non-Toxic but Environmentally Damaging

 Recently, polyester has become a more popular alternative to PVC in yoga mats because it is safer for human health.
 While this is probably true, the problem with polyester is its energy-intensive production that generates large amounts of pollution.
-Making polyester releases significant amounts of carbon monoxide, acetaldehyde and 1,4-dioxane into the atmosphere.
-It can also cause runoff of acids, iron, and ammonia into nearby waterways.
+Making polyester releases significant amounts of carbon monoxide, acetaldehyde, and 1,4-dioxane into the atmosphere.
+It can also cause acids, iron, and ammonia runoff into nearby waterways.

 Bottom Line: Polyester may be a better option for your health, but it is not environmentally friendly.